Selph/SmileyCoinBot/README.md

     "token": "<discordbottoken"
 }
 ```
-Clone the git to your machine.
+Clone the repository to your machine

 Use `npm install` to install the dependencies